cornwallisna/cw_website/index.md

 * **Wendell Christoff** was appointed to fill our open **Treasurer** position.
 We thank Wendell for taking on this important position again.

-* We also wanted to thank Heike Wilms for her service and hard workto CNA and the board as our former Treasurer.
+* We also wanted to thank Heike Wilms for her service and hard work to CNA and the board as our former Treasurer.
 * We wish Heike and Joerg much success in their new and exciting business venture.
 * We are sure you will hear more about this from them.
 We also thank Heike for her continued commitment, involvement and ideas on CNA committees and events.